Zoid01-c/Tivon-Real-Time-ASL-Recognition-Platform/README.md

 * **Flask Backend & WebSockets:** For real-time communication
 * **Frontend:** Interactive HTML, CSS, and JavaScript interface

 ⚠️ Note: The ASL model is not included in this repository.
-You must provide your own trained model All recognition happens **locally** for maximum privacy.
+You will need to provide your own trained model.
+All recognition is performed locally to ensure maximum privacy.

 ---